bill-from-ri/bill-from-ri/README.md

 - I am currently busy with my summer internship.
 I hope to find a new programming project to pursue this winter.

 ## Past Projects
-- [**SentAnal.**] (https://github.com/onionLad/SentimentAnalyzer) A pair sentiment analysis classifiers I made during my first week as an intern at the National Institutes of Health.
+- [**SentAnal.**](https://github.com/onionLad/SentimentAnalyzer) A pair of sentiment analysis classifiers I made during my first week as an intern at the National Institutes of Health.
 One classifier uses logistic regression while the other uses Naive Bayes.
+Made using Python.
 - [**BitCalc.**](https://github.com/onionLad/BitCalc) A programming calculator I made during Winter Break, 2022.
 It can perform standard arithmetic as well as bitwise operations like and, or, xor, and invert.
+Made using JavaScript and the React framework.
 - [**Catacombs.**](https://team-catacombs.itch.io/catacombs) A 3D vido game I made for my final project in Game Design during Spring Semester, 2022.
-Made with Unity.
+Made using Unity.
 - [**Alchemist Dungeon.**](https://alko08.itch.io/alchemists-dungeon) A 2D video game I made for my midterm project in CS 23 (Game Design) during Spring Semester, 2022.
-Made with Unity.
+Made using Unity.

 ## Contact Info
 - Connect with me on <a href="https://www.linkedin.com/in/william-xia-ab40b2218/">LinkedIn</a>